rrbuchholz/hires-qfed-process/README.md

 ;        ncl  year=$year 'tracer="BC"' 'outres="0.9x1.25"'  \\ \
 ;             'emiss_type="from_co2"' $codehome/redistribute_emiss.ncl

+There are 5 tracer types this needs to happen for:\
+OC, BC, VBS, SOAG, SO4

 Summary of this processing step depending on tracer choice:\
 |   split OC or BC into 2 files:  |     tracer choice |
 | --------------------------------|-------------------|